SamyNandes/SamyNandes/README.md

 My name's Samyra, i'm in the Middle School 7th grade and i'm from Brazil.
 I intend to be a software enginner back-end when i grow up (For now, i just do some things hehehe) And i hope to have a great experience in my way to my ✨*dreams*✨ 😊💖
 * 💁‍♀️ Pronouns: She/Her
 * 🏡✈ Local: Brasil, São Paulo
-* 🎨💻 Hobbies: Listen some music (Rock, MPB and Pop) karaoke, and when my config let i play some games...
+* 🎨💻 Hobbies: Listen some music (Rock, MPB and Pop) karaoke, and when my hardware specs let i play some games...

      ![tenor (1)](https://user-images.githubusercontent.com/77402118/104514428-0166b980-55d0-11eb-967f-946ec6adc56d.gif)